danieljudd/markdownlazylinks/README.md

 - generate a footer with all (non-image) links from your file
 - modify existing titles to titlecase format

 The changes are put into a file called "processed" in the same directory, so the original files should be untouched.
-Vitally, you should backup your files to another directory first if you are unsure or modifying important files with this program (and send me a bug report).
+Vitally, you should backup your files to another directory first if you are unsure or modifying important files with this program.

 ## How to use
 1. Place .exe in the same directory as markdown files (optional but easier)